How to Get Health Insurance as a Digital Nomad (2026 Guide)

 4. World Nomads

-World Nomads has been around for years and is a favorite among backpackers and travelers who like adventure sports or activities.
-So, if you’re into hiking, diving, snowboarding, or pretty much anything outdoorsy, this one’s worth a look.
-They cover a massive list of over 200 adventure activities by default.
+World Nomads has been around for years and is a favorite among backpackers and travelers who do adventure sports or extreme activities.
+They cover over 200 adventure activities by default, including hiking, diving, and snowboarding.

-Best for: Adventurous nomads, backpackers, and people doing more extreme or outdoorsy travel.
+Best for: Adventurous nomads, backpackers, and people doing extreme or outdoorsy travel.

 Pros and cons